gravesee/timbr/vignettes/timbr.md

 sink()
 ```

-## What about out logistic regression model?
+## Adding nodes to a logistic regression model

 We can do more than just output new fields into Xeno, though.
 Let's see if any
 of our flags want to come into our logistic regression model.
 Let's add the top